Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    1. Setup Variables.

       ```bash
-      # The IPv4 Address for the nodes external interface(s); this will be provided if not already by the site's network administrator or network authority.
+      # The IPv4 Address for the nodes external interface(s); this will be provided, if not already by the site's network administrator or network authority.
       pit# site_ip=172.30.XXX.YYY/20
       pit# site_gw=172.30.48.1
       pit# site_dns=172.30.84.40